FIND PROGRAMS NEAR YOU:

 How Do I Go from Being an LPN to a BSN Nurse in Florida?

-Once you graduate, you will need to complete all the steps for licensure by examination outlined by the Florida Board of Nursing.
-Empowered by state law, this board licenses, monitors, and educates all nursing professionals in the Sunshine State.
-Once you obtain an initial licensure, you must maintain it through periodic renewal by completing continuing education requirements.
+Once you graduate from your LPN to BSN program, you will need to complete all the requirements for licensure by examination outlined by the Florida Board of Nursing.
 The requirements for initial licensure include:

 - Graduation from an approved and accredited program